prebid/Prebid.js/modules/uid2IdSystem.md

 ```
     $ gulp build --modules=uid2IdSystem --disable UID2_CSTG
 ```
-If you do plan to use Client-Side Token Generation (CSTG) mode, we strongly recommend consulting with the UID2 Team before implementing it in your integration.
+If you do plan to use Client-Side Token Generation (CSTG) mode, please consult the UID2 Team first as they will provide required configuration values for you to use (see the Client-Side Token Generation (CSTG) mode section below for details)

 **Important information:** UID2 is not designed to be used where GDPR applies.
 The module checks the passed-in consent data and will not operate if the `gdprApplies` flag is true.

 ## Client-Side Token Generation (CSTG) mode

+**This mode is currently in the alpha stage of development.
+Please consult UID2 Team first as they will provide required configuration values for you to use.**

 For publishers seeking a purely client-side integration without the complexities of server-side involvement, the CSTG mode is highly recommended.
 This mode requires the provision of a public key, subscription ID and [directly identifying information (DII)](https://unifiedid.com/docs/ref-info/glossary-uid#gl-dii) - either emails or phone numbers.
 In the CSTG mode, the module takes on the responsibility of encrypting the DII, generating the UID2 token, and handling token refreshes when necessary.